MikeArmando/MikeArmando/README.md

 # Web Development.
 <br>
-My name is Mike Armando, im a student who has a passion for programming.
+I'm a student who has a passion for programming.
 <br>
 I started learning programming by my self at first, then i eventually started studying it at school.
 <br>